Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 {\bf Stochastic coupling for graphs.} Our proof arguments build on the stochastic coupling constructions developed in Section~\ref{univ} for JSQ($d$) policies.
 Specifically, we view the load balancing process on an arbitrary graph as a `sloppy' version of that on a clique, and thus construct several other intermediate sloppy versions.
 By constructing novel couplings, we develop a method of comparing the load balancing process on an arbitrary graph and that on a clique.
 In particular, we bound the difference between the fraction of vertices with $i$ or more tasks in the two systems for $i = 1, 2, \dots$, to obtain asymptotic optimality results.
-From a high level, conceptually related graph conditions for asymptotic optimality were examined using quite different techniques by Tsitsiklis and Xu \cite{TX11,TX17} in a dynamic scheduling framework (as opposed to the load balancing context).\\
+From a high-level viewpoint, conceptually related graph conditions for asymptotic optimality were examined using quite different techniques in \cite{TX11,TX17} in a dynamic scheduling framework (as opposed to the load balancing context). \\